- Chart

 Bid-Ask Spread

-The bid-ask spread for EMGS is typically tight, reflecting its reasonable liquidity and making trading costs relatively low for its asset class.
+The bid-ask spread for the ETF is generally tight, reflecting good trading liquidity and minimizing transaction costs for investors.

 Market Dynamics